akaztp/eom-device-controller-surface/README.md

 ## Description
 This is a set of files for configuring [Open Stage Control](https://openstagecontrol.ammd.net/), which then provides a browser app to control device parameters in [Bitwig Studio](https://www.bitwig.com/).
 This is an alternative to using a dedicated hardware controller panel with buttons or sliders.
 Best use is for a tablet, like the iPad, that you can put right next to your keyboard.

+This app was inspired by the OSC example app included in "[DrivenByMoss](http://www.mossgrabers.de/Software/Bitwig/Bitwig.html)" extension for Bitwig by [Jürgen Moßgraber](http://www.mossgrabers.de/).
+Kudos for his extension (which is also needed, see on "How to install")!

 With a track selected ("Clarinets V" in the example), you can see the devices panel on Bitwig like in the following example:

 ![Bitwig Device Panel Example](./bitwig-device-panel.png)